hkathleenc/lavamaex-UI-navigation/README.md

 However, given correct data, these tests could be used to test UI navigation using header and footer links on most websites.

+# Stack

+Code is implemented using Node.js, Jest, TypeScript and Selenium.

 # Features Tested

 UI Navigation: Header and Footer Links